dmbarbour/glas/docs/GlasApps.md

 ## Effects API

+TODO: Rewrite APIs to fit with a multiple channel based effects system and potentially abstract methods (in context of grammar-logic programming).
+This will simplify many APIs and help avoid most refs (limited to initial acquisition of a channel).

 ### Concurrency

 Repetition and replication are equivalent for isolated transactions.
-If a repeating transaction externalizes a choice, it could be replicated to evaluate each choice and find an successful outcome.
-If this choice is part of the stable prefix for incremental computing, then these replicas also become stable, each repeating from some later observation.
-This provides a simple basis for task-based concurrency within transaction loops as an optimization of choice.
+If a transaction loop involves a fair non-deterministic choice, we can implement this by replicating the transaction to try every choice.
+Multiple choices can commit concurrently if there is no read-write conflict, otherwise we have a race condition.
+When a choice is part of the stable incremental computing prefix for a repeating transaction, these replicas also become stable, effectively representing a multi-threaded application.

+* **fork:N** - Response is non-deterministic fair choice of natural number between 1 and N.

+Fair choice means that, given enough time, the runtime will eventually try any valid prefix of fork choices in the future (regardless of the past).
+This isn't a guarantee that races resolve fairly, only that fork choices aren't sticky.
+Race conditions should instead be resolved by application design, perhaps introducing some queues.

+### Search

+In this case, the only effect is to ask the runtime for some specialized environment variables.
+The runtime can heuristically adjust the variables over time and attempt to stabilize them.
+Potential API:

-* **fork:[List, Of, Values]** - Response is a value externally chosen from a non-empty list.
-Fails if the argument is empty or is not a list.
+* **tune:bool:Var** - Response is a boolean represented as a one-bit word, `0b0` or `0b1`.

-I propose modeling fork as a deterministic operation on a non-deterministic environment.
-This is subtly different from fork as a non-deterministic effect for backtracking and optimizations.
-For example, we can optimize `cond:(try:A, then:B, else:seq:[A, C])` to `seq:[A, B]` only if we assume `A` is a deterministic operation.
-Either way, we can effectively support concurrency.
+* **tune:ratio:Var** - Response is a rational number between 0 and 1 (inclusive), represented as an `(A,B)` pair of natural numbers.

+The application might provide a heuristic function to the runtime via annotations.
+The alternative is to add more effects for output a fitness score.

+*Note:* Search could be especially useful in context of staged applications, i.e. staged metaprogramming.

 ### Time